andrewpk95/CS374_Hospitus/DP7_Report/Hospitus_DP7_Report.md

 ### Recording Strategy:

 While the test is being performed, observers write down any inconveniences or confusions displayed by the participant.
-They will also write down information from the pre-interview and the post-interview
+They will also write down information from the pre-interview and the post-interview.

 ### Interview questions: